AndPotap/igr/README.md

 of the repo.

 ### Requirements
 Below is a list of the main requirements.
 Installing them via `pip` will fetch the dependencies as well.
+The most relevant requirement are for the Tensorflow APIs.
 ```
 numba==0.46.0
+pandas==0.25.2
 plotly==4.2.1
 scipy==1.3.1
 seaborn==0.9.0